farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 ## Your Stunts

-The default Stunt mechanic is a tool players can use to look “awesome” once per session.
+The default Stunt mechanic is a tool players can use to look “awesome” once per "catch your breath".
 Use this to mimic characters using cool powers or doing something extremely lucky.

 ## Your Stress